C-Turner-01/Automated-Web-Test-E-Commerce/README.md

    git clone https://github.com/C-Turner-01/Automated-Web-Test-E-Commerce.git
 2. Import the project into your Java IDE.
 3. Install the necessary dependencies using a build tool such as Maven or Gradle.
-4. Install chromedriver in the resources folder
+4. Install chromedriver and geckodriver in the resources folder
 5. Create a global.properties file in the resources folder set browser=chrome and driverpath to the location where chromedriver has been installed.
 6. Run the Automated-Web-Test-E-Commerce TestRunner to start the application.